 |Height and Spread||Up to 6 feet tall and 3 feet wide|

 |Fertilizer||Feed in the growing season at half strength every month or so.|

 |Pests||Scale and aphids|

 If left unpruned, the plant will resemble a palm tree.
-It's a perennial plant and most cultivars have white speckles on the leaves, though not all cultivars have this feature.
+This is what dieffenbachia looks like in the wild.
+It’s here they grow on forest floors under the shade of canopy trees.
+Most cultivars have white speckles on the leaves, though not all cultivars have this feature.

 Types of Dieffenbachia

 There are over 30 different species of Dieffenbachia and over 100 different cultivars, which I can’t cover in this section.
 But here are a few of them stand out over the rest: